 Vaasa Airport (VAA)

-Vaasa Airport is the sixth busiest airport in Finland.
+Vaasa Airport serves especially business travellers and tourists in the Ostrobothnia and South Ostrobothnia region.
 The number of direct charter flights to holiday destinations in Southern Europe has been increasing steadily during past decade.

 Mariehamn Airport (MHQ)

 Mariehamn airport on the Åland islands is located on the right by the sea.
 The airport serves solely commercial and general aviation, as no military aircrafts visit the demilitarised islands.

 Named after the two nearest cities, Kokkola-Pietarsaari Airport serves the coastal region of Central Ostrobothnia, offering both traffic connections and a setting for active general aviation.

 Pori Airport has daily a connection to Helsinki and also serves international charter flights to holiday destinations.